How can I get involved?

 • Helping to disseminate the research findings (for example, at conferences and in written articles)

-If you are interested in taking part in our PPI activities, have a read of our Public Involvement Strategy then feel free to contact us with any questions.
+If you are interested in being part of our Patient Consultation Group (PCG), have a read of our Public Involvement Strategy then feel free to contact us with any questions.
 For more information about PPI, please visit the INVOLVE website (www.invo.org.uk).

 Contribute to our Image Bank